 Our top class facilities have access to some of the most advanced technology in the world, with femtosecond lasers being one of the key tools that we use for our cataract surgery in Turkey.
 After your surgery has been completed, you will have access to our 24/7 aftercare service throughout your stay in Turkey.
 Your final check-up in the country with our expert surgeons will be carried out one week after the surgery, and once you return to your home country our surgeons will keep in regular contact to ensure that your eyes are healing as they should be.

-Here at Longevita, we offer unparalleled cataract surgery procedures, and understand that every case is different – therefore treating you with an individualised approach.
+Here at Longevita, we offer unparalleled cataract surgery procedures in Istanbul, and understand that every case is different – therefore treating you with an individualised approach.
 Whether you have slight cataracts, or a severe case, our cheap cataract surgery in Turkey can provide you with the highest rated facilities and expert surgeons in the country, at a fraction of the price that you would pay for an identical treatment in the UK.

-For more information regarding our Turkey cataract surgery, or for a free quote on our packages, contact us on 0845 5198 948.
+For more information regarding our Turkey cataract surgery costs, or for a free quote on our packages, contact us on 0845 5198 948.